Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

 "I KNOW you have drugs, where is it?"

+There you have it.
+You are on your way to becoming a better interviewer by correcting these 4 common interview mistakes.
 Don’t forget to share this with your coworkers and remember just like the proper question can pierce through any defense, only the proper, industry-specific Tactical Seeker Knife can help you cut and probe for hidden narcotics.
 Get yours at our Shop!

 Leave a comment